EgzonArifi/povio-worklog-mcp/README.md

 ### Restart Cursor

-After adding the configuration, restart Cursor to load the MCP server.
+After adding the configuration, **fully restart Cursor** (Cmd+Q and reopen, not just close the window) to load the MCP server.

+> **⚠️ Getting "command not found" error?** See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for quick fixes.
+Most common solution: `npm cache clean --force` and restart Cursor.

 ## Usage in Cursor